Dear reader of ADxS.org, please excuse the disruption.

 There is evidence that high noradrenaline levels switch off the PFC via α1 receptors.

-We had assumed that ADHD-HI sufferers (due to a reduced noradrenaline stress response in parallel to the reduced cortisol stress response) would suffer less frequent blockages of the PFC and the associated thinking and decision-making problems, while ADHD-I sufferers (without hyperactivity/impulsivity), due to an increased phasic cortisol stress response and an associated increased phasic noradrenaline release to acute stress, would suffer a frequent short-term exaggerated stress response and a more frequent shutdown of the PFC (by noradrenaline and cortisol), which could trigger more frequent thinking blocks.
+We had assumed that people with ADHD-HI (due to a reduced noradrenaline stress response in parallel with a reduced cortisol stress response) would suffer less frequent blockages of the PFC and the associated thinking and decision-making problems, while people with ADHD-I (without hyperactivity/impulsivity) would suffer a frequent short-term exaggerated stress response and a more frequent shutdown of the PFC (by noradrenaline and cortisol) due to an increased phasic cortisol stress response and an associated increased phasic noradrenaline release in response to acute stress, which could trigger more frequent thinking blocks.
 Neurotransmitters during stress

 Since the intensity of norepinephrine release stimulates the intensity of cortisol release, we hypothesized that cortisol and norepinephrine stress responses would run in parallel.
 Since several data suggest that ADHD-I correlates with increased cortisol stress responses, if cortisol and norepinephrine stress responses were correlated, it would have been logical that the increased cortisol stress responses typical of ADHD-I would be associated with increased stress-induced release of norepinephrine and resulting increased α1-adrenergic receptor activation.

-However, the equal frequency of thought blocks in ADHD-HI and ADHD-I sufferers suggests that this hypothesis is not correct.
+However, the equal frequency of thinking blocks in people with ADHD-HI and ADHD-I suggests that this hypothesis is not correct.

 7.2.3.3.
 Details